starius/lua-resty-socks5/README.md

     request before sending it to target.
     Optional function `response_changer` is applied to
     response before sending it to client.

+    The proxy can operate in two modes:

+      * whole-page: read whole HTTP response and then send it to the client;
+      * streaming: read response in small chunks.

+    If `response_changer` is not used, streaming mode is used.
+If `response_changer` is used and `change_only_html` is truthy, then whole-page
+    is used for HTML pages and streaming is used otherwise.

 How to use this module to proxy all requests through Tor: